 Be open to the possibility that amazing insights can come from the most unexpected places.

-You will notice that there is an asterisks on the word ‘all’ on the slide…
+You will notice that there is an asterisk on the word ‘all’ on the slide…

 We all need to respect our boundaries.
 The feedback process shouldn’t ever become a disrespectful space.
 There is no room for derogatory comments or comments that aren’t constructive.
 That is not ok.